Agaricus xanthodermus: Distribution and habitat

 This mushroom is very common and widely distributed in North America, Europe, West Asia including eastern Anatolia and Iran, North Africa, and southern Africa.
 It has been introduced into Australia.
 It occurs in woods, lawns, gardens and hedgerows in autumn.
 This is a saprobic species.

 Toxicity

-Although it appears that some people can eat this mushroom without ill effects, it contains toxins which can cause serious gastric problems.
+Although it appears that some people can eat this mushroom without ill effects, it contains toxins which can cause serious gastrointestinal upset.
 It is indigestible and gives rise to symptoms of sweating, flushing, and severe stomach cramps.
+It is considered poisonous and specifically prohibited for sale in Italy.

 Of those who gather Agaricus-style mushrooms, about 50% of the cases of poisoning are from this species.
-On cooking, the smell becomes very noticeable, and this may deter people from eating it inadvertently.